Graphs and complexes of lattices

 \section{Abstract}

 We study lattices acting on $\CAT(0)$ spaces via their commensurated subgroups.
-To do this we introduce the notions of a graph of lattices and a complex of lattices giving graph and complex of group splittings of $\CAT(0)$ lattices.
+To do this we introduce the notions of graphs and complexes of lattices which encode graph and complex of group splittings of $\CAT(0)$ lattices.
 Using this framework we characterise irreducible uniform $(\Isom(\EE^n)\times T)$-lattices by $C^\ast$-simplicity and give a necessary condition for lattices in products with a Euclidean factor to be biautomatic.
-We also construct non-residually finite uniform lattices acting on arbitrary products of right-angled buildings and non-biautomatic lattices acting on the product of $\EE^n$ and a right-angled building.
+We also construct non-residually finite uniform lattices acting on products of right-angled buildings and non-biautomatic lattices acting on the product of $\EE^n$ and a right-angled building.